The heritage Bali dog

-We are here to give you all the details about how damn special, sacred and respected these dogs are to us, and hopefully, you, too, will understand why we work so hard to protect them.
+We are here to give you all the details about how special, sacred, and respected these dogs are to us, and hopefully, you too will understand why we work so hard to protect them.

 The Bali Dog has lived and roamed the island of Bali for over 12,000 years.
 Unbelievable right?
 Well, it’s true.
 Their DNA has been traced back 12,000 years.
 They have lived, roamed and integrated with the people, the villages and the community for centuries, yet today; they are destroyed, neglected and thrown away.